shanfatah0409-code/Snake-game/README.md

 # Snake-game
-Snake game created through Visual Studio Code
+The snake game is an all time favourite!
+The game was created by following a tutorial from GitHub and was created through Visual Studio Code.